somekindofdesign/ultimate-decision-maker/README.md

 <br>

 ### Responsivity
-<p>The site was designed and built mobile first (from 320px) with each element considered for behaviour on all devices from initial sketching.
+<p>The website was designed and built mobile first (from 320px) with each element considered for behaviour on all devices from initial sketching.
 Em, rem and percentage units and media queries are used were appropriate ensuring an optimised experience for all.
 Similarly, maximum width has been applied to accommodate extra large screens.</p>

 [Back to top](#welcome-to-the-ultimate-decision-maker)
 <br><br>